Andrea Kremer: NFL Network

+We Need to Talk

 In 2014, Kremer joined the team of We Need to Talk, the first all-female nationally televised weekly sports show.
 Airing in prime time, the weekly show featured a rotating group of female panelists discussing all topics and news in sports.
 At the conclusion of the program's inaugural season, the show won a Gracie Grand Award for On Air Talent: Sports Program.

-Kremer, along with Hannah Storm, made sports history by becoming the first all-women booth to call an NFL game.
-They called their first game on September 27, 2018, and called a total of 11 Thursday Night Football games on Amazon Prime Video during the 2018-2019 NFL season.
+Along with Hannah Storm, she made sports history by becoming the first all-women booth to call an NFL game.
+They called their first game on September 27, 2018, and called five Thursday Night Football seasons on Amazon Prime Video.

 Awards and honors

-Kremer was named the 2018 recipient of the prestigious Pete Rozelle Radio-Television Award, presented annually by the Pro Football Hall of Fame, recognizing longtime exceptional contributions to radio and television in professional football.
+Kremer was inducted into the National Sports Media Hall of Fame in 2024, as well as the Sports Broadcasting Hall of Fame in the same year.
+She was named the 2018 recipient of the prestigious Pete Rozelle Radio-Television Award, presented annually by the Pro Football Hall of Fame, recognizing longtime exceptional contributions to radio and television in professional football.
 She was presented with the award at the 2018 Enshrinement Ceremony on Saturday, August 4 in the Tom Benson Hall of Fame Stadium.

-Kremer has received two Emmy Awards in her career (2001, 2005).
-In 2012, she was given a Peabody Award for her story on the abuse of the drug Toradol.
+Kremer has received nine Emmy Awards in her career (1996, 2001, 2003 x2, 2005, 2021, 2022 x2, 2023).
+In 2012, she received a Peabody Award for Real Sports which featured her story on the abuse of the drug Toradol.
 She was inducted into the Philadelphia Sports Hall of Fame at the end of 2017.
 In 2014, she was the first inductee into the Cynopsis Sports Hall of Fame for her contributions to the sports industry.
 She was presented with the PRISM Award in 2005 for her story on NFL defensive player Dexter Manley's substance abuse and addiction.
 In 2001, she was named one of the "Most Influential" moms in the country by Working Mother magazine.
 She was cited "Best Female" sportscaster in POV magazine in a September 1997 poll.

 Kremer was named "the best TV interviewer in the business of covering the NFL" by the Los Angeles Times.
 TV Guide named "among TV's best sports correspondents" whose work is "distinguished by her eagerness to calmly ask tough questions and her refusal to pursue the same old story."
 In addition, she was listed as one of the "10 greatest female sportscasters of all time" by The Matador Sports.